The Art of Innovation

 Pascale, from French-speaking Switzerland, has only one word and thousand images in mind: style.
 For as long as she can remember, it is what guided her life.
 It started in childhood with her room, which she decorated and redecorated every six months!
 Laying rolls of wallpaper, incessantly visiting the architect next door, Pascale has interior design running through her veins.
 Instinctively, she eats, dresses and thinks design.
 Even if it means lying awake at night, with a thousand ideas colliding in her dreams.

 It was time.
 The two partners decided to go for it and open the first restaurant, renovate it, serve, “offer a beautiful energy”.
 Others follow; innovative, they make a killing.
 Their business model takes shape: buy-renovate-sell in real estate and in the hospitality industry.
 The name of the game?
 Exquisite design in every detail, of course.

-On the day they walked through the door of the Palazzo Rosso, Pascale and Ulrike who already run a boutique hotel in Cape Town, had no intention of starting a new project.
+On the day they walked through the door of the Palazzo Rosso, the two owners who already run a boutique hotel in Cape Town, had no intention of starting a new project.
 No, they’re in Puglia to recharge.
 They just wanted to visit and admire the architecture of this historical building.
 But here we go again!
 The two are immediately drawn by the potential of this centuries-old gem: The height of its ceilings, its vaults, its frescoes, its red-stone.
 It’s unthinkable not to make it a hotel, this place must be made accessible to the public: “Too beautiful to stay hidden!”